Getting fit is important for a healthy heart and a strong musculoskeletal frame.

 For example, when you first start on the exercise bike you should warm up slowly with a leisurely pedal and some upper body stretches.
 After your warm-up, increase your intensity if you are on manual mode, but do not make this interval too challenging.
 Instead, pick up your dumbbells and perform a complete set of dumbbell curls.

 Return the dumbbells and increase your intensity level to try and accomplish your target heart rate.
 After your burst of pedaling, slow down your pedaling once again and grab the dumbbells again, this time exercising your triceps.
 Continue alternating in this fashion until your routine is complete.

-You can do a complete fitness routine, alternating upper body workout out with target heart rate training all while exercising your lower body.
+You can do a complete fitness routine, alternating an upper body workout with target heart rate training all while exercising your lower body.